The AR-15 style modern sporting rifle has conquered the American market, and the Ruger AR-556 is one of the best and most affordable options.

 Speaking of ergonomics, the PMAG has a textured gripping surface and a flared floorplate for quick and easy handling and very positive magazine extraction.
 Disassembly is easy and does not require any tools.
 These have more than proved their salt through plenty of military and law enforcement use over the years.

 The Magpul Gen-2, 30-round PMAG is a classic no-brainer choice.
 Used with confidence by the pros, this is an iconic product and is perfect for an AR-556.
 The top features of this product are the anti-tilt, self-lubricating follower, the flared floorplate, and the easy disassembly.
-The lower price than the Gen-M3 model will be a major perk to many.
+The lower price than other models will be a major perk to many.

 Best for the Money: